FiveTechSoft/mod_harbour/contribs/readme.md

-To build libharbour.dll with some contribs libraries included:
+To build libharbour.dll with some contribs libraries included or any other lib that you may need:

 **1.** In libs.txt include the libs that you need or check if they are already there